jdoubleu/MSVCBug/README.md

 ```

 You can also observe this in the GitHub CI: https://github.com/jdoubleu/MSVCBug/actions/runs/8224493505/job/22488396152#step:4:31

+GCC and Clang are able to compile the code: https://godbolt.org/z/ajvj5jh68

 ## Origin
 This crash might be caused by the following properties, in combination: